www.scantips.com

 EV chart for Third stops

-Check to Show Thirds Chart, Uncheck to Hide
+Check to Show Thirds Chart, Uncheck to remove

 EV chart for Half stops

-Check to Show Halves Chart, Uncheck to Hide
+Check to Show Halves Chart, Uncheck to remove

 These charts are for any and all ISO, specifically the one you are currently using.
 There may be three charts here showing Full, Half, and Third stops (of the same information), but regarding ISO, there is ONLY ONE EV Chart (which shows f/1 at 1 second is EV 0).
 If your metered settings at ISO 400 are found on the EV 14 row, then your Equivalent Exposures are those on the EV 14 row.
 If doubling ISO, it will then be the settings one more EV row lower, then at EV 15 in the same chart.
 Or if instead a dark cloud covers the sun, exposure at the same ISO will move to a higher row.